metashell/metashell/README.md

   Negative n means step the program backwards.

   Use of the `over` qualifier will jump over sub instantiations.
+  Please note that `step over -1` is not always the inverse of `step over`.
+  In particlar when there are no more instantiations, that got instantiated by the current parent, then `step over` will behave like a normal `step`, and will step out of one or more instantiation frames.

 * __`rbreak <regex>`__ <br />
 Add breakpoint for all types matching `<regex>`.